eddyystop/feathers-an-introduction/step-by-step/basic-feathers/hooks-2.md

 ## Using softDelete

 We need to make just one change to our previous server example.
-We use the `when` hook to run the `softDelete` hook if the service methid is not find.
+We use the `when` hook to run the `softDelete` hook if the service method is not find.

 ```javascript
 const { softDelete, setCreatedAt, setUpdatedAt, when, unless, remove } = commonHooks;